jamesHasura/workshop/README.md

 `hasura console`

 This should open up the console on http://localhost:9695, which is the same GUI as the one you see on the server console at http://localhost:8080.
+The difference is that using the hasura console automatically syncs all of your project metadata and migrations to the generated local yaml files that were generated.

 ## Data Modeling